pymc-devs/pytensor/doc/extending/type.rst

 Python class :class:`Type`.
 The purpose is effectively the same, though:
 :class:`Type`\s provide high-level typing information and construct instances of the high-level types they model.
-While Python types/classes do this for the Python VM, Pytensor :class:`Type`\s do this for its effective "VM".
+While Python types/classes do this for the Python VM, PyTensor :class:`Type`\s do this for its effective "VM".

-In relation to NumPy, the important difference is that Pytensor works at the symbolic level, and, because of that, there are no concrete array instances with which it can call the :attr:`dtype` and :attr:`shape` methods and get information about the data type or shape of a symbolic variable.
-Pytensor needs static class/type-level information to serve that purpose, and it can't use the :class:`numpy.ndarray` class itself, because that doesn't have fixed data types or shapes.
+In relation to NumPy, the important difference is that PyTensor works at the symbolic level, and, because of that, there are no concrete array instances with which it can call the :attr:`dtype` and :attr:`shape` methods and get information about the data type or shape of a symbolic variable.
+PyTensor needs static class/type-level information to serve that purpose, and it can't use the :class:`numpy.ndarray` class itself, because that doesn't have fixed data types or shapes.